Violet (musical): Plot

 In the middle of the night, Monty stumbles in through Violet's unlocked door.
-He wakes her, makes love to her, then falls asleep in her lap ("Lay Down Your Head").
+He wakes her, has sex with her, then falls asleep in her lap ("Lay Down Your Head").

 The music hall singer, the landlady and the hooker cap the evening with a trio about unfulfilled desire ("Anyone Would Do [Reprise]").
 Violet travels with the men to Fort Smith the next morning, on her way to Tulsa.
 Flick and Violet pledge to write each other, but Flick gets upset about the events of the night before ("Hard to Say Goodbye").
 Violet escapes to the bus bathroom, where she rehearses what she will say to spurn Monty, afraid he'll otherwise reject her first.
 In the front of the bus Monty rehearses his own spiel, at Flick's direction.
 But when it comes time to part, Monty instead asks Violet to meet him on her return stop at Fort Smith ("Promise Me, Violet").
 She promises nothing, cleaving to her plan, and the bus pulls away.

 In Tulsa, Violet surprises the Preacher in rehearsal with his choir ("Raise Me Up").
 He pawns her off on Virgil, a young assistant, and in her frustration she recovers the memory of being carried in her father's arms after the accident ("Down the Mountain").
 Soon she slips away from Virgil and returns to the televangelist's empty chapel.
 Violet takes out her catechism and empties slips of paper she has covered with Bible quotes onto the altar.
 When the Preacher discovers her, she pleads with him to help invoke her miracle ("Raise Me Up [Reprise]").
 When nothing comes of this desperate attempt, she demands he see her for what she is: scarred and hideous, a prodigy of pain ("Look at Me").
 She looks to the heavens for a moment; the Preacher is replaced by her father.
 They fight, until he apologizes for what he has done ("That's What I Could Do").
 Aware that something about herself has changed, Violet assumes it is her scar; she reboards the bus, convinced she has had a miracle ("Surprised [Reprise]").

 When she gets out at the Fort Smith station, Monty is there waiting.
 His efforts at sympathy make plain to her that her face has not changed at all.
 Crushed, she rejects Monty's invitation to marry him before he ships out to Vietnam.
 Flick is also at the station and recognizes that Violet has changed, though her scar has not.
 He entreats her to stay with him ("Promise Me, Violet [Reprise]").
 Violet's healing is complete when she takes Flick's hand and commits to a new life with him ("Bring Me to Light").